 Jesus, too, grew up in poverty.
-Forty days after his birth, Mary gave a pair of pigeons for her ritual purification, instead of the lamb required of those more well-to-do (compare Luke 2:24 with Lev.
+How do we know that?
+Forty days after his birth, Mary gave a pair of pigeons for her ritual purification.
+This was a less costly offering, permitted for the poor, rather than the lamb and a pigeon required of those more well-to-do (compare Luke 2:24 with Lev.
 12:8).
 Nazareth, even more than Capernaum, was a humble place.
-As Nathanael said, "Can any good thing come out of Nazareth?"
-(John 1:46).
+As Nathanael said,

-In Capernaum, when the collectors approached Jesus for the annual two drachma Temple tax*--one of the lesser taxes imposed on Jews at the time, he didn’t have it.
+In Capernaum, when the collectors approached Jesus for the annual two drachma Temple tax*—one of the lesser taxes imposed on Jews at the time, he didn’t have it.
 Instead, he sent Peter to catch a fish with a coin in its mouth, just enough to pay the tax for the two of them (Matt.
 17:24-27).
-The attempt of his family to get Jesus to leave the ministry and return home may have had as much to do with losing a primary wage earner as with religious disapproval (Mark 3:21,31,32).
+The attempt of Jesus’ family to get him to leave the ministry and return home may have had as much to do with losing a primary wage earner as with religious disapproval (Mark 3:21,31-32).

 * Also known as the half-shekel tax, equivalent to two day’s wages.
 From this tax, paid by Jews around the world, the sheep for the daily sacrifice and other regular expenses of the Temple were paid.

 But unlike the rabbis, Jesus had a problem with wealth.